litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 are interested in only those items with a specific status, for example all items that are not yet marked as *done*?

-For this you can employ query parameters; To define a query parameter, all that's needed is to add an otherwise unused parameter to the function.
+For this you can employ query parameters; to define a query parameter, all that's needed is to add an otherwise unused parameter to the function.
 Litestar will recognize this and infer that it's going to be used as a query parameter.
 When a request is being made, the query parameter will be extracted from the URL, and passed to the function parameter